 Emotional Health & Wellbeing

 Promoting children and young peoples emotional health and wellbeing, is a whole school approach.
-The guidance from Public Health England presents eight principals to promote emotional health and well being in schools.
+The guidance from OHID presents eight principals to promote emotional health and wellbeing in schools.
 We have tried to capture these key themes in the Swindon Healthy Schools Mental Health Award.

 Anti-Bullying